-Weekly, monthly or quarterly review sessions are focused strictly on improving the quality of work delivered to customers, on elimination of waste in your process and on happiness and safety of your employees.
+Weekly, monthly, or quarterly review sessions are focused strictly on improving the quality of work delivered to customers, on the elimination of waste in your process, and the happiness and safety of your employees.

 The general flow of a single Kaizen event follows these steps:

 Step 1: Set values and scope

 Create a value stream and name goals of the event, based on what matters to your customers, more than on what you feel may be good to improve.
 You also need to limit the scope of the planned improvements - and it will be important to avoid planning too broad a scope of action.
 Stay within one team, one process step, and with as few actions per session as possible within the scale of your team, for the sake of them standing the chance to attain the goal.